breadweb/imember/README.md

 There are some Microsoft apps that are "cloaked" and don't need to saved or restored since they don't have a window that is visible to the user.
 I'll need to figure out how to identify cloaked apps and exclude them.

-Additionally, this could be optimized by only saving configurations when display settings are about to change instead of on an interval.
+The program could be optimized by only saving configurations when display settings are about to change instead of on an interval.
 It would be less processing and also avoid an issue where the most recent configuration is not saved before displays change.
 To do that, I need to address the problem identified in the comments:

 ```
 // Saves the current window arrangement on an interval.
 This is a lazy solution to a problem